 We stayed at the Bryce Canyon Inn, located in Tropic.
 We had a cabin with two queen beds and ensuite bathroom.
 This place was great – clean, quiet, and comfortable.
 We ate dinner at the The Pizza Place, which was nothing special, but it was convenient.
 From Tropic, it took 15 minutes to drive to the park.

 Have you been to Bryce Canyon?
-What is your favorite hike?
-Comment below!
+If you have any questions, comment below!

 - 8 Amazing Slot Canyons to Explore in the American Southwest